-Serve while it is hot, and enjoy the wonderful Asian-inspired flavors of this Hoisin Sriracha Chicken dish!
-We had it with steamed brown rice and veggies on the side.
+Serve immediately while hot, and enjoy the wonderful Asian-inspired flavors of this Hoisin Sriracha Chicken!
+We enjoy it with steamed brown rice and veggies on the side.
 YUM!

 We really did enjoy this meal!
 Hope you and your family do, too!
 Have a wonderful day.